-Procter & Gamble to raise prices on more staples
+Procter & Gamble combats inflation with price hikes in most categories

-Company says cost of materials and freight jumped more than expected, cutting into profit
+Procter & Gamble Co. is set to raise prices across the board to combat broad-based and sustained inflationary pressures.

-Procter & Gamble Co. is raising prices on a host of household staples as costs for freight and raw materials rise faster than the consumer-product giant anticipated.
+The Cincinnati-based consumer goods maker estimates rising input costs will be a $2.1 billion headwind in the company’s current fiscal year.
+Freight and transportation costs are expected to deliver another $200 million blow.

 |Ticker